AravArora05/buildATributePage/README.md

   - Includes anchor links for easy navigation to specific page sections,
   - Features links to external profiles and more detailed information about players and coaches.

-*Beware: this website works well on computers, but doesn't look incredible on phones!
+*Beware: this website works well on computers, but doesn't look incredible on phones!(yet as of May 3rd)

 Remarks: Since we haven't really dwelved into media queries, the project looks mediocre on smaller devices!
 I need to work better to improve upon responsive web design.
 In future projects, I will try to figure out how to make HTML/CSS code more responsive!
 In later May, I will likely come back to this project, and I will attempt to add responsiveness for all devices!